-Whereas your Orientation Essay looks back at your experience leading up to Evergreen, and your self-evaluations look back at a single quarter, your Academic Statement looks back on your entire time at Evergreen, and helps clarify your goals for upcoming years here, too.
+Whereas your Orientation Essay looks back at your experience leading up to Evergreen, and your self-evaluations look back at courses or programs you have taken, your Academic Statement looks back on your entire time at Evergreen, and helps clarify your goals for upcoming years here, too.